MegaphatNetworks/PSGetISPv4/README.md

 Many thanks to @omniomi (https://github.com/omniomi) for his IPInRange.ps1 script (https://github.com/omniomi/PSMailTools/blob/v0.2.0/src/Private/spf/IPInRange.ps1) as it really helped speed up my work.
 Ultimately my goal was to use this on my Megaphat website however after realizing that I will need to perform some surgery on my hosting server running w2k3, it wasn't worth the headache so I simply upped it to GH without a second thought.

 Just a side note, given the 25MB limit on GH, I had to RAR the data file.
 Be sure to unrar it into the same folder before execution.
+Also I am unable to provide updated data as I am not about to pay for a MaxMind subscription and this data is about 5 years old.
+I used every MM database I had to create a comprehensive assortment just for this purpose.
+I could have gone further, but why?